- Python 99.3%

 /channeladd @channel_usernameor/channeladd -1001234567890(numeric ID) to create the bridge.- Tip: When you add the bot as an administrator to a channel, it will automatically send a private message to the configured

-admin_tgwith the channel's numeric ID and a ready-to-use bridging command.
+admin_tgwith the channel's numeric ID and a ready-to-use bridging command. - Tip: If the bot is not an admin but Userbot is configured and has joined the channel,

 - Tip: When you add the bot as an administrator to a channel, it will automatically send a private message to the configured